Evaluation and Optimization of Leave-one-out Cross-validation for the Lasso

 Consider the linear model

 Suppose that the first $k$ regressors of $\rgtrue$ are drawn from a standard Laplace distribution and the remaining $p-k$ regressors are set to $0$.
-The table below shows how long it takes me to run LO-LARS with an early exit threshold of 1\% for all combinations of $ n, \,p\in\left\{\,800,\, 1600\,\right\}$ and $k\in\left\{\,10,\, 50\,\right\}$. \displaytable{0.5in}{table/bench-sim}{}{ Benchmarks for fitting different simulated data sets with LO-LARS and an early exit threshold of 1\%.
+The table below shows how long it takes me to run LO-LARS using LO and ALO with an early exit threshold of 1\% for all combinations of $ n, \,p\in\left\{\,800,\, 1600\,\right\}$ and $k\in\left\{\,10,\, 50\,\right\}$. \displaytable{-0.7in}{table/bench-sim2}{}{ Benchmarks for fitting different simulated data sets with LO-LARS and an early exit threshold of 1\%.
 Each entry is averaged over 10 runs.
-Shown are the dimensions of the simulated linear model, the number of nonzero true regressors, $k$, the average number of nonzero regressors of the LO optimum, and the average elapse time to run LO-LARS. } \subend
+Shown are the dimensions of the simulated linear model, the number of nonzero true regressors, $k$, the average number of nonzero regressors of the LO optimum, the relative prediction error computed as $(\rghat - \rgtrue)'\Sigma(\rghat-\rgtrue)/\rgtrue'\Sigma\rgtrue$, and the average elapse time to run LO-LARS for both LO and ALO. } \subend

 \newsec{Solution Paths} Given $\y \in \Re^n$, $\X\in\Re^{n\times p}$, and $\lambda \ge 0$, consider